elieric/is843/README.md

 8. Working on your notebook

-9. Download the editted note book to replace the original one
+9. Download the revised notebook file to replace the original one

 10. Commit to local branch `git commit -m "some message here"`